GoktugTURGAY/Reviews-App/README.md

 This component is built with React.js & TailwindCSS.

-The data regarding the reviews is stored in a remote JSON server via json-server npm package that provides crude back-end functionality: npm i json-server
+1.)
+Install dependencies
+npm i

+2.)
+Run Frontend
+npm run dev

+3.)
+Run JSON Server
+npm i json-server
+npx json-server ./src/assets/data/data.json --port 8000

+Front-end development server is configured to run on port 3000 whereas back-end development server is configured to run on port 8000.
+Also proxying is done through Vite.

-Then the data is fetched via FETCH API.
+The data is fetched via FETCH API.

 Dynamic functionality is given as you can post or remove reviews from the app, authenticate inputs as well as a spinner put in place during data fetching.